 Like all sports, especially those involving living creatures, there is an element of risk involved in equestrian vaulting but despite that, it’s actually a very safe sport and is in fact regarded as being safer than many other sports.
 The reason for this is in part the fact that although the horse is moving the gymnast doesn’t have to think about controlling the horse, this means that while the lunger (or longeur) is controlling the horse the gymnast is free to concentrate on their balance and position.

 Many vaulting clubs adhere to what’s known as the ‘three points of vaulting safety’ which address the main risk factors associated with equestrian disciplines.
-You can read about the three-point in more detail here, but briefly, the three main risk factors they deal with are:
+The three main risk factors they deal with are:

 - Loss of control by the rider – 60% of injuries are caused by the rider losing control and because somebody else is controlling the horse the rider (or gymnast in this case) can focus solely on what they’re doing at that moment.